 The respiratory system, as we all know, begins in the nasal cavity and includes the nasopharynx, trachea, and bronchi until the alveoli are present in the lungs.
 Actual gaseous exchange occurs between the membranes of alveoli and blood vessels.
-The proper functioning of our respiratory system is based on the proper anatomy of the respiratory tract and the fact that the lifestyle of human beings greatly affects the normal physiology of the lungs and the rest of the respiratory tract.
+The proper functioning of our respiratory system is based on the proper anatomy of the respiratory tract and the fact that the lifestyle of human beings dramatically affects the normal physiology of the lungs and the rest of the respiratory tract.

 Oxygen, a must for human life, is supplied to our bodies by the respiratory system.